tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 The **wildcard character** `.` will match one single character of any kind, including special characters and white space characters (except only line breaks).
 The wildcard is also called dot and period.
 For example, if you wanted to match ==hug, huh, hut, and hum==, you can use the regex `/hu./` to match all four words.

+The dot matches a single character, without caring what that character is.
+The only exception are line break characters.
+In all regex flavors discussed in this tutorial, the dot does **NOT** match line breaks by default

+This exception exists mostly because of historic reasons.
+The first tools that used regular expressions were line-based.
+They would read a file line by line, and apply the regular expression separately to each line.
+The effect is that with these tools, the string could never contain line breaks, so the dot could never match them.
+Modern tools and languages can apply regular expressions to very large strings or even entire files.
+Except for VBScript, all regex flavors discussed here have an option to make the dot match all characters, including line breaks.
+Older implementations of JavaScript don’t have the option either.
+It was formally added in the ECMAScript 2018 specification.

+In JavaScript (for compatibility with older browsers) and VBScript you can use a character class such as `[\s\S]` to match any character.
+This character matches a character that is either a whitespace character (including line break characters), or a character that is not a whitespace character.
+Since all characters are either whitespace or non-whitespace, this character class matches any character.
+Do not use alternation like (\s|\S) which is slow.
+And certainly don’t use (.|\s) which can lead to catastrophic backtracking as spaces and tabs can be matched by both . and \s.

 The escaped character `\.` matches a single literal dot character.

+---

 Use the dot **sparingly**.
 Often, a character class or negated character class is faster and more precise.

+The dot is a very powerful regex metacharacter.
+It allows you to be lazy.
+Put in a dot, and everything matches just fine when you test the regex on valid data.
+The problem is that the regex also matches in cases where it should not match.
+If you are new to regular expressions, some of these cases may not be so obvious at first.

+Let’s illustrate this with a simple example.
+Say we want to match a date in mm/dd/yy format, but we want to leave the user the choice of date separators.
+The quick solution is \d\d.\d\d.\d\d.
+Seems fine at first.
+It matches a date like 02/12/03 just fine.
+Trouble is: 02512703 is also considered a valid date by this regular expression.
+In this match, the first dot matched 5, and the second matched 7.
+Obviously not what we intended.
+`\d\d[- /.]\d\d[- /.]\d\d` is a better solution.
+This regex allows a dash, space, dot and forward slash as date separators.
+Remember that the dot is not a metacharacter inside a character class, so we do not need to escape it with a backslash.

+This regex is still far from perfect.
+It matches 99/99/99 as a valid date. `[01]\d[- /.][0-3]\d[- /.]\d\d` is a step ahead, though it still matches 19/39/99.
+How perfect you want your regex to be depends on what you want to do with it.
+If you are validating user input, it has to be perfect.
+If you are parsing data files from a known source that generates its files in the same way every time, our last attempt is probably more than sufficient to parse the data without errors.
+You can find a better regex to match dates in the example section.

+---

+A negated character class is often more appropriate than the dot.
+The tutorial section that explains the repeat operators star and plus covers this in more detail.
+But the warning is important enough to mention it here as well.
+Again let’s illustrate with an example.

+Suppose you want to match a double-quoted string.
+Sounds easy.
+We can have any number of any character between the double quotes, so ".*" seems to do the trick just fine.
+The dot matches any character, and the star allows the dot to be repeated any number of times, including zero.
+If you test this regex on `Put a "string" between double quotes`, it matches "string" just fine.
+Now go ahead and test it on `Houston, we have a problem with "string one" and "string two".
+Please respond.`

+Ouch.
+The regex matches "string one" and "string two".
+Definitely not what we intended.
+The reason for this is that the star is greedy.

+In the date-matching example, we improved our regex by replacing the dot with a character class.
+Here, we do the same with a negated character class.
+Our original definition of a double-quoted string was faulty.
+We do not want any number of any character between the quotes.
+We want any number of characters that are not double quotes or newlines between the quotes.
+So the proper regex is `"[^"\r\n]*"`.
+If your flavor supports the shorthand `\v` to match any line break character, then `"[^"\v]*"` is an even better solution.

 ## Flags